tt-design-studio/micro-smartport/README.md

 ## SD Card Configuration

+The MicroSD card needs to be formatted in **FAT32** or **FAT16** format (exFAT is not supported).
+A regular SanDisk 16GB card (plan black version) formatted in FAT32 was used for testing the cards after they were flashed.
+A high performance card is not necessary.

 Files in the formats of ".po", ".hdv", ".2mg" up to 32 MB are supported.
 Up to four files are supported.

 There are two ways to set up the sd card: